-A large portion of the CCR surface in the ash ponds was inundated at the time of this inspection (as shown in Figure 1 aerial image); the current CCR storage capacity of the surface impoundment systems could not be estimated.
-However, based on construction records, it is estimated that the CCR surface impoundment
+A large portion of the CCR surface in Ash Cell #2 was inundated at the time of this inspection (as shown in Figure 1 aerial image); the current CCR storage capacity of the surface impoundment systems could not be estimated.
+However, based on construction records, it is estimated that the CCR surface impoundment system has a total volumetric capacity of 17.3 million gallons (or approximately 85,400 cubic yards), not including the capacity associated with the 2 feet of freeboard.